Psoriasis

 • Most common type of cancerous skin lesion in younger adults.

-• Most common presentation on upper trunk and shoulders.
+• Most common presentation is on upper trunk and shoulders.

 • Slightly scaly, irregular plaques.